conda/conda-libmamba-solver/docs/user-guide/libmamba-vs-classic.md

 * `libsolv`:

   `libmamba` relies on this C project directly to handle the solving steps.
-Note that [the version of `libsolv` which is used and distributed by `conda-forge`](libsolv-feedstock) comes with a set of patches, including [one to handle the conda packages' variants' prioretization (which is not present in the upstream `libsolv`)](libsolv-feedstock-conda_variant_priorization.patch).
+Note that [the version of `libsolv` which is used and distributed by `conda-forge`][libsolv-feedstock] comes with a set of patches, including [one to handle the conda packages' variants' prioretization (which is not present in the upstream `libsolv`)][libsolv-feedstock-conda_variant_priorization.patch].

 The implementation details reveal some of the reasons for the performance differences: